bgplab/bgplab/policy/6-med/index.md

       Last update: Mon Nov  6 07:08:11 2023
 ```

-X1 and X2 prefer EBGP path to the customer prefix (`192.168.42.0/24`) over the IBGP path.
+X1 and X2 prefer the EBGP path to the customer prefix (`192.168.42.0/24`) over the IBGP path.
 The distinction between the two paths is small enough for MED to work.

 ## Using BGP Multi-Exit Discriminator (MED)